EduardGomezEscandell/SudokuSolver/README.md

 # Python Sudoku Solver

-This program solves Sudokus following logic first, and when out of options, branching (a.k.a. brute force).
+This repository aims to create a library to solve sudokus with different algorithms.
 A few examples of use are found in the scripts directory.
-The heavy lifting is written in C++ and it can be accessed via Python.
+The library is written in C++ and called from Python, so as to take advantage of C++'s performance and Python's ease of use.

+The goal of this repository is not to create the fastest algorithm but rather to be a playground for different concepts that interest me, so far this has been:
+- Creating a Python interface to a C++ program
+- Object oriented programming
+- Usage of smart pointers
+- Writing a CMake file

 # How ...